jawadahmed2/Transfer_Land_Using_Blockchain/Source/asset-transfer-basic/README.md

 1. Run the application (from the `asset-transfer-basic` folder).
    ```
-   # To run the Typescript sample application
+   # To run the node sample application
-   cd application-gateway-typescript
+   cd application-gateway-javascript
    npm install
    npm start

-   # To run the Go sample application
-   cd application-gateway-go
-   go run .

-   # To run the Java sample application
-   cd application-gateway-java
-   ./gradlew run
    ```

 ## Clean up